stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## Features

-- Searching
+- Searching (even programatically)
 - Printing
 - Sidebar with thumbails, outlines, and attachments
 - Rotating
 - Download and upload
-- Zoom
+- Zoom (with optional two-way binding to an attribute)
 - Full-screen mode
 - various selection tools
 - standard display or even / odd spreads (like a book)
+- several event listeners
 - various approaches to scrolling (vertical, horizontal, "wrapped" scrolling)
 - Internationalization (providing translations to several dozen languages)
 - plus the ability to deactivate each of these features.

 Not to mention the ability to display PDF files, running on Mozilla's pdf.js 2.1.266.
+Or even pdf.js 2.2.199, if you want to try a developer snapshot of the next version.

 ## Alternatives